World War 3 Fears Grow After Syria Strikes: Russia And Iran Warn Of Consequences

-Russia condemns US-led strikes on Syria, which was backed by the UK and France as “act of aggression against a sovereign state.”
-Russia’s ambassador to the United States, Anatoly Antonov warned that there would be consequences for Syria strikes, growing fears of World War 3, reports Express.
+Russia has condemned the U.S.-led strike on Syria, which was backed by the UK and France, as an “act of aggression against a sovereign state.”
+Russia’s ambassador to the United States, Anatoly Antonov, warned that there would be consequences for the Syria strikes, which has led to growing fears of World War 3, reports Express.

 Antonov also claims in the statement that the United States has the largest arsenal of chemical weapons and thus has no moral ground to condemn other nations.

-Following the Syria strikes, fears grow of a military escalation from Russia that could lead to World War 3.
+Following the Syria strikes, fears are growing of a military escalation from Russia that could lead to World War 3.
 Despite President Trump’s criticism of Putin, the United States made it clear that they were not targeting Russia in the strikes.

-Gen. James Dunford, chairman of the U.S joint chiefs, said that the military targeted areas that will mitigate the risk of Russian forces being involved in the attack.
+Gen. James Dunford, chairman of the U.S. joint chiefs, said that the military targeted areas that will mitigate the risk of Russian forces being involved in the attack.

-Russia said in a statement that there will be consequences for the strikes with Iran making a similar warning of “regional consequences.”
+Russia said in a statement that there will be consequences for the strikes, with Iran making a similar warning of “regional consequences.”

 President Trump questioned why Iran and Russia would want to be associated with a nation that uses chemical weapons on its civilians.
-Russia asked for the US to provide proof that Assad’s government is responsible for the attack.
+Russia asked for the U.S. to provide proof that Assad’s government is responsible for the attack.

-According to The Guardian, the White House said with ‘very high confidence’ the Assad regime was responsible for chemical attacks in Douma.
+According to The Guardian, the White House said with “very high confidence” the Assad regime was responsible for chemical attacks in Douma.

 Statement by the Ambassador Antonov on the strikes on #Syria: